It’s not all bad news when your broadband provider increases prices. You’ve got an opportunity to see if you can get a better deal.

 Cancel and get your partner to join as a new customer

-When BT hiked prices last February, I not only had my phone and broadband through the telecoms giant, I also had my mobile phone contract.
-And this complicated things.
+It’s not just pay TV.
+When BT hiked prices a couple of years ago, I not only had my phone and broadband through the telecoms giant, I also had my mobile phone contract.

 As part of being a BT customer I got £5 off my monthly mobile bill.
 So if I was to leave BT I’d still be in contract with BT Mobile, but would have to pay the extra £5 a month.
 In the end we followed the last tip above.
 Becky signed up as a new BT customer and I transferred my mobile account over.
 So we got big discounts as newbies and I kept my £5 saving.